To Apply for a Visiting Fellowship in Law and Social Change

 You will be asked to arrange that TWO letters of recommendation be sent directly from your referees to the Program via our online application system.
 The application form includes a separate link for you to provide your referees.
 If more than two letters are sent, there is no guarantee that all letters will be read.

-All applications must be received no later than January 1, 2017 via our online application form.
+All application materials (including letters of recommendation) must be received no later than January 1, 2018 via our online application form.
 Letters of recommendation should be sent directly from the referee to the Program via the online system.
 Late applications will not be considered.
 Applicants may expect emailed notification of Fellowship decisions in early February.

 Note: When you access the application form, you should be ready to enter all request information and to upload all supporting documents (CV, research proposal, and publication/writing sample), as the form cannot be saved.